Just like with any other hallucinogen, addiction to Peyote should never be taken for granted.

-Peyote is a serious medical condition that must be treated accordingly at the most immediate time possible.
-Otherwise, Peyote addiction may affect the life of the patient, just as it did with millions of Americans who admitted to having used the drug at least once despite its prohibition.
+Peyote addiction is a serious medical condition that must be treated accordingly at the most immediate time possible.
+Otherwise, it may affect the life of the patient, just as it did with millions of Americans who admitted to having used the drug at least once, despite its prohibition.

 Peyote: Definition and Origin

 A spineless cactus that is native to Mexico and Texas, Peyote has been used for thousands of years for spiritual purposes.
 It has served the same purpose for North Americans for the last 5500 years.
 Peyote has also been used as a truth serum by the U.S. military, as well as during tribal and religious ceremonies.

 Peyote has disc-shaped buttons on the top, which are removed from the plant and consumed in different ways.
 Some slice and dry the drug for chewing, while others prefer to make ‘tea’ due to its bitter taste.
-Regardless of the method being used, Peyote intake brings Mescaline to the body.
+Regardless of the method used, Peyote intake introduces Mescaline into the body.
 The latter is the active ingredient present in the drug that causes intense hallucinations and mind-altering reactions.

 As an illicit drug sold in the streets, Peyote is also referred to as nubs, half moons, P, tops, and bad seeds.

 Facts and Statistics: Proving Against the Common Belief

 Due to the absence of a comprehensive and in-depth understanding of Peyote’s effects on the human brain, many people believe that the psychedelic is mainly ‘safe’ to use, and is not addictive like other illicit drugs.
 However, the immediate effects of taking the drug prove otherwise.